-Defense minister Ursula von der Leyen's playlist for the army | DW | 15.08.2019
+Defense Minister Ursula von der Leyen's playlist for the army | DW | 15.08.2019

 In office since 2013, she aimed to reform the structures of the army, which is perhaps why "Wind of Change" is among her requests.
 Written in 1989, the power ballad that celebrated the Soviet perestroika unexpectedly became the hymn of the end of the Cold War.
 "The song was only sketching the hopes of the times; it was a snapshot of how things were changing," Scorpions singer Klaus Meine once told DW.

-Ursula von der Leyen's "wind of change" came at a high cost however: Under her leadership, the defense budget rose from €21 to 43 billion.
+Ursula von der Leyen's "wind of change" came at a high cost however: Under her leadership, the defense budget rose from €21 to 43 billion ($23 to 48 billion).
 Equipment was modernized, the Bundeswehr restructured and its inventory digitized.
 In 2017, after different cases of right-wing extremism were uncovered, she also faced criticism from the top brass when she said that "the German army has an attitude problem, and it has apparently weak leadership at different levels" — a clumsy comment coming from the top leader of the armed forces.

 Beyond the symbolism of the song, von der Leyen shares another tie with the Scorpions: They are from Hanover and she lives on a family estate in the Hanover region.